 Many who wrote to us were also working dads – parents in our centers, often talking about their wives on the frontlines; about their kids and what they needed; about figuring out with partners (many who were also caring for patients) how to balance child care with careers.

 What came through were dads at the forefront of more than a health crisis, but a bringing-up-children crisis.
 At a time when “home” suddenly meant everything (work, life, school) at the same time, they were full partners in all of it; leaning into the moment when parenting and pandemic collided.

-And it wasn’t just dads in hospital rooms stepping up, but also men in home offices and online meeting rooms, where in the last four months fussing babies and bored toddlers were just as likely to make unscheduled appearances in dads’ laps as moms’; where, with schools shut down, it took all hands to work and parent at the same time.
+And it wasn’t just dads in hospital rooms stepping up, but also men in home offices and online meeting rooms, where during the last year, fussing babies and bored toddlers were just as likely to make unscheduled appearances in dads’ laps as moms’; where, with schools shut down, it took all hands to work and parent at the same time.